rdkcentral/rdk-halif-test-device_settings/docs/pages/ds-video-device_High-Level_TestSpec.md

 ## Introduction

-This document provides an overview of the testing requirements for the Device Settings Video Device module.
+This document provides an overview of the High Level testing requirements for the Device Settings Video Device module.
 It outlines the scope of testing, objectives, testing levels and approaches, specific test requirements, and expected deliverables.

 Interface of the test is available here: [dsVideoDevice HAL header](https://github.com/rdkcentral/rdk-halif-device_settings/blob/main/include/dsVideoDevice.h)

 ## Module Description

 `DS` Video device `HAL` provides a set of `APIs` to initialize, query and set information about about the zoom mode, `HDR` capabilities, Video encoding formats and frame rate.

+Interface specification is available here: [dsVideoPort HAL Spec](https://github.com/rdkcentral/rdk-halif-device_settings/blob/main/docs/pages/ds-video-device_halSpec.md)

 ## Testing Scope